| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 review all of the vulnerabilities, alarms, and events that are

-associated with a specific asset.
 The asset discovery & inventory capabilities within SecureScrypt USM are

 explicitly designed for SOC analysts.
 No other asset inventory tool